kelvinjjwong/tamrieltradecentre-mac-shell/README.md

 ## install for ttc-upload

+1. install Google Chrome browser
-1. install python, recommend use `brew install python` or you can download pkg file from `https://www.python.org/downloads/`
+2. install python, recommend use `brew install python` or you can download pkg file from `https://www.python.org/downloads/`
-2. ensure `python` can be located in environment variable `$PATH`, you can verifiy by using `python --version`
+3. ensure `python` can be located in environment variable `$PATH`, you can verifiy by using `python --version`

-3. `ttc-upload` is included in `ttc-auto` already.
+- `ttc-upload` is included in `ttc-auto` already.
+- this script will launch a Chrome browser window/tab and access TTC web client `https://us.tamrieltradecentre.com/pc/Trade/WebClient` to upload the LUA file automatically if the file has changes.

-#Tested with macOS 14 Sonama and Python 3.12#
+#Tested with macOS 14 Sonama, Chrome 126.0 and Python 3.12#